remotephone/remotephone-desktop-ansible/README.md

 ## Ansible Desktop Setup - Various Ubuntus 18.04 and Linux Mint 18.03/19

 This will configure your desktop and install a few things.
+If you're on a laptop, enable the laptop role and it'll handle power management better.

 ```
 sudo apt install ansible git